robbie-jack/PuffinEngine/README.md

 Assets & Shaders used while developing Puffin are located here: https://github.com/robbie-jack/PuffinProject

 ## Entity Component System & Scene Graph
 Puffin is built around the use of Entity Component System (ECS) as a core design principle.
-This allows for writing performant, cache-optimzied code, and makes it easier to share data between Puffin's various systems.
-Puffin also features a basic hierarchical scene graph built on top of the ecs, structures around the concept of nodes.
+This allows for writing performant, cache-optimized code, and makes it easier to share data between Puffin's various systems.
+Puffin also features a basic hierarchical scene graph built on top of the ecs, structured around the concept of nodes.
 Nodes are comparable to Objects in commercial Game Engines such as Unity and Unreal, and are directly inspired by
 Godot's Nodes.
 This allows for a more traditional Object Oriented Design (OOD) where appropriate.
 Neither Nodes or ECS are intended to be the primary way to use
 Puffin, and both approaches have advantages and disadvantages.